UIUC-iSchool-DataViz/fall2021-acg-acu/week13/index.md

 ---
 layout: week
-visible: false
+visible: true
+icon: undraw_monitor_iqpq.svg
+notitle: true
+examples: []
 ---

-# Week 13 - Some more D3
+# Week 13 - Dynamics and Interaction in D3

-Today we concluded by doing a bit more with D3, and demonstrating how to make your data visualizations more dynamic.
+This week we discussed how to develop dynamic D3 visualizations and interactivity in those visualizations, as well as how to use different scales in D3.